 P.S.
 This isn’t free, but I love it: Smithsonian America’s Landmarks Discovery Puzzle – Perfect way to transition into a Unit Study about landmarks, states, Native American history, and more!

-Do you have favorite 4th of July resources?
+Do you have a favorite 4th of July resources?
 Please share them in the comments!